ecorey/frontend_wba_hw/README.md

 # Predictrix: CampaignCommander

+---

+---

 **Become a SwingState Strategist**

 **AND**

-**Predict the outcome of the 2024 Presidential Election Electoral Count and WIN YUGE**
+**Predict the outcome of the 2024 Presidential Election Electoral Count to WIN YUGE**